greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 You can set the value to `false` to deactivate authentication when testing the communication between the Greenplum Database external table and the `gpfdist` utility that is serving the external data.

-**Warning:** Disabling SSL certificate authentication exposes a security risk by not validating the `gpfdists` SSL certificate.
+**Warning:** Deactivating SSL certificate authentication exposes a security risk by not validating the `gpfdists` SSL certificate.

 For information about the `gpfdists` protocol, see [gpfdists:// Protocol](../../admin_guide/external/g-gpfdists-protocol.html).
 For information about running the `gpfdist` utility, see [gpfdist](../../utility_guide/ref/gpfdist.html).